Clon1998/mobileraker_companion/README.md

 ## Using the Installer

-Clone the repository and run the Instalelr for a quick setup:
+Clone the repository and run the installer for a quick setup:

 ```bash
 cd ~/